 One of my biggest pet peeves with the Ouya operating system that has happened in my recent update of Ouya is you can’t shut down the system.
 No seriously, you tell the Ouya to shut down, it turns off your Bluetooth controller, shuts down for about a second, and immediately turns itself back on again.
 Leaving me to have to turn on my Bluetooth controller again and try to turn it off, only for it to reboot-loop on me.
 I ultimately have to unplug the Ouya from the back just to get it to shut up! (you remember that I complained about a lack of a power switch in the back of the Ouya?
 Yeah, This is why!)

 We’re Ouya!
 GIVE US YOUR INFORMATION NOW!

-When I first got my Ouya, It is the first game console which forced me to validate a credit card before even playing the system!
-It was impossible to simply create a profile that has no credit card information and simply buy a Ouya Game Credit card at GameStop and do it that way!
+When I first got my Ouya, It is the first game console that forced me to validate a credit card before even playing the system!
+It was impossible to simply create a profile that has no credit card information and simply buy an Ouya Game Credit card at GameStop and do it that way!

 It’s truly disturbing that out of the many consoles I have played and owned that Ouya is so hell-bent in getting my credit card information right away!
 It also shows a severe lack of trust in the end-users that they want to attract to their console.

 What If I was little 8-year-old Jimmy?
 I can’t get a credit card, and my parents won’t trust me with their credit card even if Ouya does offer parental control lock on the console?
 Well, then I’m just bitched now, aren’t I?
 Little 8-year-old Jimmy could get a PlayStation account or Xbox account and buy cards at game-stop all day from his abilities to earn money like for example: Mow the lawn, deliver newspapers, Sell SKS Assault Rifles from Iranian militants to the drug cartels on the south-side of Chicago.
 The possibilities of a child earning money these days are simply endless!